 So, how do we unpack all of the wisdom from the Word?
 How do we read, comprehend AND apply?

-Well, that comes down to asking the right questions.
+Well, that comes down to asking the right questions (be sure to print out your weight loss bible study PDF!).

 Have you ever sat down to a meal in that pleasantly hungry state?
 You’re ready to eat and the food tastes SO good that you do a little happy dance inside.
 Then, as you eat, a sigh of satisfaction comes.
 You are full and happy.